 Table of Contents

-Each person on board a PWC must wear a U.S. Coast Guard–approved wearable personal flotation device (PFD).
+Each person on board a PWC must wear U.S. Coast Guard–approved wearable life jackets.
 They must be worn according to the manufacturer’s design and recommended use.
 All closures must be fastened and adjusted for a snug fit.

-An operator of a PWC equipped with a lanyard-type engine cut-off switch must attach the lanyard to his or her person, clothing, or PFD.
+An operator of a PWC equipped with a lanyard-type engine cut-off switch must attach the lanyard to his or her person, clothing, or PFD (life jacket).

 It is illegal to operate a PWC between sunset and sunrise or during periods of restricted visibility unless the PWC is equipped with the proper navigation lights.

 PWC must be operated in a careful and responsible manner.
 It is considered reckless operation if a PWC operator commits two or more of the following acts simultaneously: